-The full West Midlands child protection procedures and additional guidance relating to reporting concerns and specific safeguarding issues can be found on their website: https://westmidlands.procedures.org.uk/page/contents Where a child is suffering, or is likely to suffer from harm, or is in immediate danger, a 'request for support' will be made immediately to Integrated Children's Services (via the MASH) and/or the police, in line with West Midlands child protection and safeguarding procedures.
+The full West Midlands child protection procedures and additional guidance relating to reporting concerns and specific safeguarding issues can be found on their website: https://westmidlands.procedures.org.uk/page/contents Where a child is suffering, or is likely to suffer from harm, or is in immediate danger, a 'request for support' will be made immediately to Integrated Children's Services (via the MASH) and/or the police, in line with West Midlands child protection and safeguarding procedures: Solihull Children's Social Work Services MASH Team 0121 788 4300.

-Smith's Wood Primary Academy recognise that in situations where there are immediate child protection concerns for a child as identified in line with Threshold Level Guidance, it is NOT to investigate as a single agency, but to act in line with West Midlands procedures which may involve multi-agency decision making.
+Smith's Wood Primary Academy recognise that in situations where there are immediate child protection concerns for a child as identified in line with Thresholds guidance, it is NOT to investigate as a single agency, but to act in line with West Midlands procedures which may involve multi-agency decision making.